LiteObject/autogen_with_chromadb/README.md

 # Autogen with Chroma DB

-AutoGen is an open-source framework that enables the development of conversational AI applications using multiple agents.
+>AutoGen is an open-source framework that enables the development of conversational AI applications using multiple agents.

+>Chroma DB is an open-source vector database for storing and retrieving vector embeddings.

 ### Create virtual python environment
 - `virtualenv -p python3.11 env_name`